bsc-health-data/linkml-biohackathon-2024/paper/paper.md

 - `sex`: Sex of the patient.
 - `diseases`: Property having the ontology and label of the disease.

-The full schema can be seen in the [pages of the repository](https://cmungall.github.io/linkml-phenopackets/).
+The full schema can be seen in the [pages of the repository](https://cmungall.github.io/linkml-phenopackets/), with the test [data](https://github.com/bsc-health-data/linkml-biohackathon-2024/blob/main/extractCohort/data/extendedPhenopackets.json) to validate it.

 # General Cohort Model in LINKML

+To avoiding create a pairwise mapping between all the models a general cohort model has been created.
+This model, called **MetaCohort** has as a base the three variables that we are focusing our work in the project: **Age**, **Sex** and **Disease**.

+You can look the model [here](https://github.com/bsc-health-data/linkml-biohackathon-2024/blob/main/linkmlModels/metaCohortModel/metaCohortModel.yaml).

 # Mapping of models